Instantaneous Frequency in Power Systems using the Teager-Kaiser Energy Operator: Introduction

 \section{Introduction}

 The estimation of instantaneous frequency (IF) remains a central problem in signal analysis, fundamental to characterizing nonstationary and time-varying phenomena \cite{mandel_interpretation_1974, cohen1995time, 11177640}.
-This problem has been addressed by a range of methods available in the literature, including phase-locked loop (PLL)\cite{Gao2023}, discrete Fourier transform \cite{DFT3}, Kalman filters \cite{kf2020}, least squares \cite{ls2015}, adaptive notch filters \cite{nf2020}, among others.
-The diversity of available techniques suggests that none is optimal, and the suitability of each approach depends on the particular application, thereby leaving scope for further research.

-Recent theoretical advances have reframed the notion of frequency through complex frequency, that expresses the differential behavior of electrical variables as complex power and voltages at network buses \cite{9917164}, and through a differential-geometry framework, that interprets frequency as the ``curvature'' of voltage trajectories in multidimensional space \cite{9527121, 10747232}, and provides a unified description of time- and phasor-domain dynamics \cite{9652005}.

-In this work, we consider a different approach to estimate IF based on the Teager-Kaiser Energy Operator (TKEO).
-This operator features locality, physical interpretability, and computational simplicity.
-Introduced as a nonlinear measure of the energy required to generate a signal \cite{115702}, TKEO relates instantaneous energy to temporal derivatives, enabling direct access to magnitude and frequency variations without explicit phase reconstruction \cite{212729,BOUDRAA2018338}.
-Applications of TKEO span speech, biomedical, and mechanical systems, where it demonstrates robustness under strong nonstationarity and noise \cite{Shokouhi20171035,QIN2013440}.
-In power systems, the operator has been utilized for real-time tracking of electromechanical oscillations and local frequency dynamics from phasor measurements \cite{5454400}.

-Existing TKEO formulations rely on narrow-band assumptions and slowly varying envelopes, limiting their accuracy during transients or unbalanced operation.
-Moreover, numerical differentiation introduces noise sensitivity, and scalar operators that limit the capture of the coupled magnitude–phase behavior of complex phasors \cite{IEEE60255}.

-This paper extends the TKEO to complex signals and derives a formulation that unifies nonlinear energy and geometric interpretations.
-The resulting proposed formula yields exact instantaneous frequency estimation directly from local derivatives, bridging classical energy demodulation with modern curvature-based models of power-system dynamics.

-The remainder of this paper is organized as follows.
-Section \ref{sec:ESA} introduces the proposed frequency estimation based on CTKEO.
-Section \ref{sec:examples} presents relevant analytical and numerical examples that illustrate the findings of the previous section.
-Section \ref{sec:case study} examines the behavior of the proposed method in realistic simulation and real-data case scenarios.
-Finally, conclusions are provided in Section \ref{sec:conclusion}.
+In recent years, power-system frequency has also been interpreted through complex-frequency kinematics and the geometry of voltage trajectories \cite{9917164,9527121,10747232,9652005}.